Maps of celebrity homes: Description

 Maps purporting to show the locations of celebrity homes are available for purchase "on almost every Hollywood street corner" and "just about every major intersection in Beverly Hills", as well as other parts of the city.
-A staple of Hollywood for nearly a century, it is further noted that "their continued popularity indicates that fans have always sought the information necessary to track down celebrities in their private lives".
+A staple of Hollywood for over a century, it is further noted that "their continued popularity indicates that fans have always sought the information necessary to track down celebrities in their private lives".

 The Hollywood Reporter noted that maps provided by different companies often conflict with each other, and can contain out-of-date, misspelled, or otherwise inaccurate information.
 They have been described as "the most common sources of bad information", along with "real estate people in and around Hollywood".
 Although the maps "change from time to time", they generally contain useful information regarding the historic homes of stars from the past such as Lucille Ball and Marilyn Monroe.
 Older maps have been described as being "as much an archaeological dig as an atlas", and may include figures who were famous at the time, but "whose reputation has not endured".